 The foodie adventure started in Toronto this past September but we brought that courage home with us back here in Philadelphia.
 Here’s a short recap of a few our favorites!

 You can’t walk by Smoke’s in Canada and not get Poutine.
 If you haven’t had poutine, its basically a pile of french fries doused in gravy and cheese curds.
-If you haven’t had Smoke’s, its that french fry, gravy and cheesy goodness topped with more toppings than you can thank of.
+If you haven’t had Smoke’s, its that french fry, gravy and cheesy goodness topped with more toppings than you can think of.
 I had the classic poutine and Joshua topped his with pulled pork.

 Eva’s Original “The Dream” Chimney Cone